Mental Health Medications: What You Should Know

 The most common antidepressants are selective serotonin reuptake inhibitors, known as SSRIs.
 They are often prescribed first because they are well-researched and tend to cause fewer side effects than older medications like tricyclic antidepressants (TCAs) and monoamine oxidase inhibitors (MAOIs).
 Other categories of commonly prescribed antidepressants are serotonin-norepinephrine reuptake inhibitors (SNRIs) and norepinephrine-dopamine reuptake inhibitors (NDRIs).

-SSRIs can take four to six weeks to cause noticeable changes in your symptoms.
+SSRI drugs can take four to six weeks to cause noticeable changes in your symptoms.
 Common side effects of antidepressants are nausea (which typically goes away within a few days) and sexual side effects, including a decreased interest in sex or a harder time having orgasms.
+Treatment for these antidepressant side effects is available.

-It’s also important to be careful not to drink too much while on an SSRI because these medications can increase the effects of alcohol, making you feel much more intoxicated than you would without them.
+It’s also important to be careful not to drink too much while on an SSRI medication because they can increase the effects of alcohol, making you feel much more intoxicated than you would without them.

 Anti-Anxiety Medications

 Many antidepressants, such as SSRIs and SNRIs, can also be used to treat anxiety.
-You can take these long-term without becoming dependent on them.
+You can take these long-term without becoming dependent on them (i.e., addicted).

 There are also anti-anxiety medications that help ease anxiety and panic symptoms in the moment.
-The most common type is benzodiazepines.
+The most common type is benzodiazepines (sometimes referred to as “benzos”).
 Benzodiazepines work by increasing the activity of the neurotransmitter GABA, which helps you feel calm.

 Benzodiazepines are fast-acting and provide quick relief from severe anxiety, but they are typically prescribed for short-term or occasional use (once a month, a few times a year) to prevent tolerance and dependence.
 Taking them more frequently may actually make anxiety worse because your body can get used to them and begin to need more to feel the same effects.